The Theatre School > Admission > Admission FAQ

 therefore many students also bike or rollerblade.
 Very few students keep

-cars on campus, however campus parking permits are available for an
+cars on campus, but campus parking permits are available for an

 There is not a theatre-specific or arts-specific residence hall.
 Being part of the larger DePaul on campus resident community is one way our students get to know other students outside of The Theatre School community.
 Sometimes theatre students may have another theatre student as a roommate, though not necessarily someone in your major.
 An actor may be placed with a set designer or a stage manager can be roomed with a theatre arts major, etc. A variety of roommates can provide an opportunity to meet and know the larger DePaul University community.